quakehead/composeconference/2016-melbourne/faq.md

         </p>
         <p>
-          Proposals are not solely restricted to statically-typed languages, or the languages with their logos included on the home-page of CFP page, however, please keep in mind the audience, themes, and the fact that the submission reviewers will try to select presentations in line with these.
+          Proposals are not solely restricted to statically-typed languages, or the languages with their logos included on the home-page or CFP page, however, please keep in mind the audience, themes, and the fact that the submission reviewers will try to select presentations in line with these.
         </p>